obriewil/CS467_WellnessAI/bennyDB/README.md

 This is a SQLite3 database stored on local device.
 To use in a program:

 1. "import sqlite3"
-2. "import db-connector-real"
+2. "import db_connector_real"
-3. In the same folder as the db-connector-real.py file, create a database file called "BennyDB.sqlite3"
+3. In the same folder as the db_connector_real.py file, create a database file called "BennyDB.sqlite3"
 4. For ease of testing, I recommend installing a SQLite3 Editor extension on your IDE.
 SQLite files are not quite human-readable.
 5. Dates must be passed as strings in "%m/%d/%Y" format.